elderdb/neptune_sequelize/README.md

 # Example of use the Sequelize

-For run this project, clone the repository and run npm install.
+To run this project, clone the repository and run npm install.
 NodeJS is required.
 After done, configure sequelize-conn.js file changing the row:

 const sequelize = new Sequelize('postgres://postgres:postgres@localhost:5432/postgres');